zeljkoobrenovic/grounded-architecture/_posts/2022-07-09-effortless.md

 <div style="font-size: 70%; margin-top: -16px; color: grey; margin-bottom: 12px">
 Image by iStock
 </div>
-> **IN THIS SECTION, YOU WILL:** Get summary of lessons learned from the Effortless book on how you functionally structure your work to make the most essential activities the easiest ones to achieve.
+> **IN THIS SECTION, YOU WILL:** Get summary of lessons learned from the Effortles s book on how you functionally structure your work to make the most essential activities the easiest ones to achieve.
 >
 > **KEY POINTS:**
 >